The name

 - aramara = “a sacred place by the ocean” in the Huichol language.
 Source: at least two websites.

-- aramara = the Goddess of the Sea in the Huichol language.
+- aramara = “dreaming of the ocean” in the Huichol language.
 Source: private email.

 - aramara = a small neighborhood of Puerto Vallarta on the west coast of Mexico, www.banderasnews.com/vallarta-photos/marina-vallarta-aramara.htm.